MStrzezon/MStrzezon/README.md

 ### Hi there 👋

-- :computer: I'm studying at AGH.
+## Some info:
+- :computer: AGH University of Science and Technology :mortar_board:
 - 🔭 I’m currently working on Physicist's Toolbox.